Osceola and St. Croix Valley Railway: History and operations

-The original Museum railway operated out of Stillwater, Minnesota.
-A very popular venue, urban crowding caused the railway to seek other areas for service.
-Invited to operate out of Osceola, Wisconsin, the railway moved in 1992, undergoing a name change to Osceola and St. Croix Valley Railway and quickly became both a tourist venue for the town, and a means to convey historic presentations to the public.
+The original Museum railway operated out of Stillwater, Minnesota, however urban crowding caused the railway to seek other areas for service.
+Invited to operate out of Osceola, Wisconsin, the railway moved in 1992, undergoing a name change to Osceola and St. Croix Valley Railway.

 The line itself has operating rights from Withrow, Minnesota up to Dresser, Wisconsin.
 Due to climate conditions, the line does not operate in winter.

-Under successive railroad ownership of the rail line "right-of-way" itself, the line has continued its mission of historic presentation of the great days of railroading.
-Operations are currently based in the historic 1916 Soo Line depot, owned by the Osceola Historic Society and leased to the Minnesota Transportation Museum for its rail operations.
+Under successive railroad ownership of the rail line "right-of-way" itself, Operations are currently based in the historic 1916 Soo Line depot, owned by the Osceola Historic Society and leased to the Minnesota Transportation Museum for its rail operations.

 The line follows the original route of the Soo Line, running down the bluffs of the St. Croix River, and crossing into Minnesota on the 1887 iron bridge at Cedar Bend, then on to Marine on St. Croix through William O'Brien State Park.
-At O'Brien State Park, passengers are given a presentation of "reversing the train", as personnel go through the steps of running the engine across switches and a siding, with staff describing what's going on, why things happen in that order, and the importance of safety.

-Since most passengers have never seen a railroad up close, this allows train staff the moments to present the history of the line and railroading in general.
-A great deal of time is covering the various safety aspects of railroading, particularly addressing children of the issues of rail safety.
-The Museum is a strong supporter of rail safety programs in schools at events across the Midwest.

 The railway operates every weekend May through October.
 On alternating weekends it operates the Osceola and St. Croix Dinner Train.

-Meals (both brunch and dinner) are served to dining car passengers "old school" and "first class", by uniformed staff, in a "living history" presentation of what travel by rail was like at the height of rail travel in the U.S., the 1920s‒50s.